pranjalg13/pranjalg13/README.md

 [![](https://visitcount.itsvg.in/api?id=pranjalg13&icon=0&color=0)](https://visitcount.itsvg.in)

-## 🎓 I'm a Software Developer at AngelOne (Ex-Groww) | Learning and Growing | Open-Source and Flutter Enthusiast !!
+## 🎓 I'm a Senior Software Developer at Camunda | Learning and Growing !!

-## 💫 About Me:

-🔭 Seeking Serendipity<br>📚 Python is my first love, and Java is my Second :).<br>🥅 2023 Goals: Contribute more to Open Source projects [Contributing to @Appwrite]<br>🌱 I’m currently learning everything #evolving<br>👯 I’m looking to collaborate with other content creators<br>⚡ Fun fact: Love to play Table Tennis and FirstPerson shooter Games

 ## 🌐 Socials: